• Free shipping on all orders

 man with golden retriever

 Golden Retrievers are one of the most recognizable and popular dog breeds, and it’s no wonder why: they are gentle, loving, and make great family pets.
-Originally bred as hunting dogs, they have a natural instinct to please their owners and the Golden Retriever is an excellent choice for someone who is looking to become a first-time dog owner.
+Originally bred as hunting dogs, they have an instinct to please their owners and the Golden Retriever is an excellent choice for someone who is looking to become a first-time dog owner.

 They are intelligent and easily trained, good-natured, and because they are patient and kind with kids they make great family pets.
 But no one dog breed is the perfect first canine companion for everyone, so read on to find out about the pros and cons of choosing a Golden Retriever.